Circulator Pump Sizing

 Now run the same formula at a 3 gpm (30,000 loop) flow rate using M tubing and the flow is now 4 Ft.
 Hd. instead of 6.7 FT.
 Hd.

 If I am choosing a flow rate of 2.5 gpm (25,000 loop) I would split the difference of 0.007 which is halfway between 0.004 and 0.009 pressure drop.
 The Ft.
-Hd. now would be 3.13 which is a far cry from the B&G rule of thumb of 8 Ft.
+Hd. now would be 3.13 which is quite different from the B&G rule of thumb of 8 Ft.
 Hd.

 Could this slightly undersize the circulator?
 Yep, but since the circulator will run on the curve it will pump more than your calculation unless it falls right on the line so circulator will not be undersized.